deepskystacker/DSS/Installers/README.txt

 8. Remove the degree symbol from the angle column in the image list display and add it to the column header.

+9. If all light frames are FITS files with valid World Coordinate System (WCS) data and the option to use WCS data is set in the stacking settings, then this data should be used to determine the image offsets and rotation rather than calculating them from the image data (which can take a long time).

 Changes for DeepSkyStacker 6.2.0
 ================================